DIS-SIN/Busrides/README.md

 #### Main branches

 The main branches have their own names (master and deploy).
 The legacy Polly branch will likely be deprecated.
-Those do not
+Those do not require any naming convention.

 #### Quick Task Branches